DETAILED ACTION

 transmitting the new FLUID with the at least one field of the new flight leg, wherein the flight leg unique identifier comprises an identifier; and

-transmitting the flight route comprising the plurality of corresponding FLUIDs and the new FLUID to the flight services, the flight route comprising a plurality of flight legs and the new flight leg, each flight leg comprising a corresponding flight leg unique identifier (FLUID), the new flight leg comprising the new FLUID, the flight services and a third-party each independently referring to a same flight leg using a corresponding same FLUID to ensure consistency in communications;
+transmitting the flight route comprising the plurality of corresponding FLUIDs and the new FLUID to the flight service, the flight route comprising a plurality of flight legs and the new flight leg, each flight leg comprising a corresponding flight leg unique identifier (FLUID), the new flight leg comprising the new FLUID, the flight service and a third-party each independently referring to a same flight leg using a corresponding same FLUID to ensure consistency in communications;

 wherein the plurality of corresponding FLUIDs and the new FLUID comprises identifiers.